 2005 – 2013

 This airline no longer exists, but it remains memorable for the butterfly that adorned the tails of its airplanes.
 The emblem depicts the insect in negative space: the two right wings are formed by cutouts in an orange circle, symbolizing the sun, while the left pair of wings are outlined with irregular blue stripes.
 The name Belle Air is typed in bold lowercase, with the spacing between words no greater than the width between letters.
-The lettering is divided into two parts solely through the use of different colors: orange and blue.
+The lettering is divided into two parts solely through orange and blue colors.

-The use of negative space in the logo creates a visual interaction that attracts attention.
+The logo’s negative space creates a visual interaction that attracts attention.
 The orange circle represents the sun, symbolizing optimism and vitality.
 The different colors in the lettering contribute to ease of perception while maintaining aesthetic unity, which adds complexity to the logo design.